Cherokee County DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR CHEROKEE DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your criminal case pending in Cherokee County State or Superior Court, or in any of the municipal courts in Cherokee County, you are likely facing an administrative license suspension.
-There is only a limited time to request this separate hearing to preserve your driving privileges.
+Besides your criminal case pending in Cherokee County State, Superior Court, or any municipal courts in Cherokee County, you are likely facing an administrative license suspension.
+There is only a limited time to request this separate hearing to preserve your driving privileges – thirty days from the date of your arrest.
 If you have been charged with a DUI in Cherokee County, chances are your Cherokee DUI officer served you with a notice of a license suspension action.
-If you were arrested by a Cherokee County DUI Task Force Officer Woodstock, Canton, Holly Springs, Ball Ground police officers, or by a Georgia State Patrol Trooper, you can be sure that your officer served you with a notice of a license suspension action.
-Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Cherokee DUI officer to serve you notice of a license suspension action.
+Suppose you were arrested by a Cherokee County DUI Task Force Officer Woodstock, Canton, Holly Springs, Ball Ground police officers, or by a Georgia State Patrol Trooper.
+In that case, you can be sure that your officer served you with a notice of a license suspension action.
+Whether you refused the State’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Cherokee DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 • Our Cherokee County DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services